git-token/documentation/evaluating_projects_with_gittoken.md

 # Improving the ICO Market Using GitToken

 Initial [coin](https://www.coindesk.com/bitcoin-explained-global-currency-wall-street-veteran/), [commodity](http://www.cftc.gov/PressRoom/PressReleases/pr7231-15), [security](https://www.sec.gov/news/press-release/2017-131), or [token](https://news.21.co/thoughts-on-tokens-436109aabcbe?gi=6bae346bbfdd) offerings, really whatever you want to call them, have become a massive global phenomenon.
 According to many in the blockchain community we are at peak ICO, with plenty of projects raising over 7 figures for little more than a whitepaper and over $1.8 billion in total funds raised.
-However, amidst the chaos, there are some teams are keeping focused and designing protocols that will fundamentally transform how value is generated, tracked, and transferred in the 21st century.
+However, amidst the chaos, there are some teams who are keeping focused and designing protocols that will fundamentally transform how value is generated, recorded, and transferred in the 21st century.

 So how can we make sure that the teams being funded amidst the ICO hype are those building the future and not their bank accounts?